LRagji/data-layout/README.md

 # data-layout
-Pattern of bytes to store on media for timeseries.
+Pattern of bytes to store on media for timeseries